Hyperbolic Spin Liquids

-\sectitle{Compressible spin liquid}We first consider the case $K\:{=}\:0$.
-The $\Delta E$ phase diagram in \cref{main:fig:phase-diagram_K=0:triangle} shows a gapless phase ($\mathsf{C}$) at the isotropic point $J_x\,{=}\,J_y\,{=}\,J_z$ (see inset and also SM~\cite{SM}) and a gapped phase away from it ($\mathsf{G}$).
+\sectitle{Majorana metal} We first consider the case $K\:{=}\:0$.
+The $\Delta E$ phase diagram in \cref{main:fig:phase-diagram_K=0:triangle} shows a gapless phase ($\mathsf{M}$) around the isotropic point $J_x\,{=}\,J_y\,{=}\,J_z$ (see inset) and a gapped phase away from it ($\mathsf{G}$).
 Representative DOS computed from different methods are in excellent agreement (\cref{main:fig:DOS_K=0}).
-Resembling the case of an analogous edge coloring on the honeycomb lattice~\cite{Kamfor:2010}, a gap develops for small deviations from the isotropic point.
-However, the gapless phase $\mathsf{C}$ shows a finite DOS at $E\:{=}\:0$ in sharp contrast to the linearly vanishing DOS $\rho(E)\:{\propto}\:|E|$ associated with the Dirac spectrum on the honeycomb lattice~\cite{Kitaev:2006}.
-Thus, unlike Kitaev's Dirac spin liquid, the $\{8,3\}$ HKM realizes a \emph{compressible} spin liquid.
+Our data suggests the gapless phase $\mathsf{M}$ is confined to the isotropic point, or at most a small region around it (\cref{main:fig:gap_vs_Jz}).
+The phase is characterized by a finite DOS at $E\:{=}\:0$ in sharp contrast to the linearly vanishing DOS $\rho(E)\:{\propto}\:|E|$ associated with the Dirac spectrum on the honeycomb lattice~\cite{Kitaev:2006}.
+Thus, unlike Kitaev's Dirac spin liquid, the $\{8,3\}$ HKM realizes a \emph{Majorana metal}.
 Crucially, Abelian HBT alone incorrectly predicts a vanishing DOS $\rho(E)\:{\propto}\:|E|^3$ at low energies arising from conical singularities in the 4D Brillouin zone of Abelian Bloch states.
 However, the latter only capture particular slices through the full reciprocal space which is dominated by non-Abelian Bloch states~\cite{shankar2023}.
-Thus, finite compressibility here is a direct consequence of non-Abelian Bloch physics, which is absent for Euclidean lattices.
+Thus, the finite DOS here is a direct consequence of non-Abelian Bloch physics, which is absent for Euclidean lattices.
 Similar phenomenology, where non-Abelian Bloch states drastically alter the low-energy DOS, has been observed in Ref.~\onlinecite{Tummuru:2024}.